 Best Uses: Active travel, trail running

-Coming in at an unbelievable 5 ounces, this jacket punches well above its weight and is the best choice for anyone needing to shed a little poundage in their carry-on luggage.
+Coming in at an unbelievable five ounces, this waterproof jacket punches well above its weight.
+It’s the best choice for anyone needing to shed a little poundage in their carry-on luggage.

 Marmot went to town applying its NanoPro® MemBrain® fabric to its most ultralight women’s rain jacket to date.
 Not only is it waterproof and breathable, but stretchy with a slimmer athletic fit.

-We hardly see that as a deal breaker considering the slew of other bonuses like a moldable hood visor, side ventilation and drawcord hem to seal out moisture.
-(Oh, and let’s not forget the extreme lightweight and packability!)
+We hardly see that as a deal-breaker.
+The slew of other bonuses like a moldable hood visor, side ventilation and drawcord hem to seal out moisture make up for it.

-The North Face Women’s HyperAir GTX
+The North Face HyperAir GTX